 When you connect your controller, the wireless controller device software might be updated.
 Connect your controller to your PS5 console with the included USB cable and follow the on-screen instructions.

-You can also go to the home screen and select Settings > Accessories > Controllers > Wireless Controller Device Software to update the wireless controller device software.
+To start an update manually, go to Settings > Accessories > Controllers > Wireless Controller Device Software.

 Contact our support specialists